danielneil/Smart-Worm-Habitat/engineering/bin-design.md

 Here the worms are fed an *inch(?)* of "worm chow" across the top of the bed, and an *inch(?)* of castings are harvested from below by pulling a breaker bar across the large mesh screen which forms the base of the bed.

-The breaker bar is connected via cicular length of wire which is driven my an electronic winch.
+The breaker bar is connected via circular length of wire which is driven my an electronic winch.

 <p align="center">
 <img src="https://github.com/danielneil/Smart-Worm-Habitat/blob/main/images/cf-bin-grate-underside.jpg?raw=true">